-1. The Board of Trustees will receive regular reports on the extent of staff and ākonga participation in extracurricular activities, and on ways in which the Board of Trustees can provide the resources needed to support a high quality and broadly-based extra-curricular programme.
+1. The Board of Trustees will receive regular reports on the extent of staff and student participation in extra-curricular activities, and on ways in which the Board of Trustees can provide the resources needed to support a high quality and broadly-based extra-curricular programme.

-- 1. The Policy was approved and adopted by the Board at its meeting held on 1 July 2021 and became effective from that date. - 2.
+- 1. The Policy was approved and adopted by the Board at its meeting held on 30 August 2018 and became effective from that date. - 2.
 When the board approved this policy it agreed that no variations of this policy or amendments to it could be made, except with the majority approval of the board.